vidyapvijay/CaseManagement/README.md

 	$ npm install -g bower
 	$ npm install

+PM2 is a production process manager for Node.js / io.js applications with a built-in load balancer.
+It allows you to keep applications alive forever, to reload them without downtime and to facilitate common system admin tasks.

+	$ npm install pm2 -g

 Execute myql script located in folder HPCCInfo/server/HPCCInfo_schema.sql Update the MySql connection properties in HPCCInfo/server/DBConnection.js